30 Fun Team Building Activities for Work

 2. Trading Triangles

-Objective: See other’s perspectives in other to help influence their position.
+Objective: See others’ perspectives to help influence their position.

 Related: 20 Icebreakers to Make Your Next Meeting Fun